-Ekiti economy: Oyebanji in crucial talks with FG agencies, development partners -
+Ekiti Economy: Oyebanji in crucial talks with FG agencies, development partners -

 The NIRSAL MFB boss highlighted several schemes the state can access.
 He however urged the Governor to also ensure beneficiaries also meet their repayment obligation.

 On his part, SMEDAN DG, Fasanya said the agency is ready to partner with Ekiti State.
-“Majority of the population are farmers and traders, artisans, so we have a lot to support.”
+“Majority of the population are farmers and traders, artisan, so we have a lot to support.”

 Aside funding, SMEDAN according to Fasanya, can assist with sourcing of materials, business support services.
 He also revealed that the agency plans to have business information centres across the local government areas where people can access information on business development among others.